Jephthah's daughter

 James Tissot, Jephthah's Daughter, c.
 1896–1902.

-Jephthah's daughter, sometimes later referred to as Seila or as Iphis, is a figure in the Hebrew Bible, whose story is recounted in Judges 11.
-The judge Jephthah had just won a battle over the Ammonites, and vowed he would give the first thing that came out of his house as a burnt offering to God.
-However, his only child, an unnamed daughter, came out to meet him dancing and playing a tambourine (v.
-34).
-She encourages Jephthah to fulfill his vow (v.
-36) but asks for two months to weep for her virginity (v.
-38).
-After this period of time, Jephthah fulfilled his vow and offered his daughter.
+Jephthah's daughter, sometimes later referred to as Seila or Iphis, is a figure in the Hebrew Bible, whose story is recounted in Judges 11.
+The Israelite judge Jephthah had just won a battle over the Ammonites, and vowed he would give the first thing that came out of his house as a burnt offering to God.
+However, his only child, an unnamed daughter, came out to meet him dancing and playing a tambourine (Judges 11:34).
+She encourages Jephthah to fulfill his vow (Judges 11:36) but asks for two months to weep for her virginity (Judges 11:38).
+After this period of time, Jephthah fulfilled his vow and offered up his daughter.

 Disputed human sacrifice

-One opinion among commentators is that after she mourned for her virginity in light of the Biblical commandment to "be fruitful and multiply", which she would now no longer be able to fulfill, Jephthah killed his daughter in an act of human sacrifice.
-There is an opposing opinion that Jephthah's daughter was "offered to the Lord" in the same way Samuel was offered after birth, and spent the rest of her life in seclusion.
+Historically amongst Bible commentators it was held that after she mourned for her virginity in light of the Biblical commandment to "be fruitful and multiply", which she would now no longer be able to fulfill, Jephthah killed his daughter in an act of human sacrifice.
+This view of a literal burnt sacrifice was held by early interpreters and commentators such as Josephus, Pseudo-Philo, John Chrysostom, Augustine, Ambrose, Jerome, and Rabbinic literature in the Talmud and Midrash.

+Later as well by Aquinas and Cornelius a Lapide, while commentators disagreeing with this view included David Kimhi and Levi ben Gershon who argued she remained celibate and isolated living in dedication to God.

+In more contemporary scholarship, George F. Moore, Walter C. Kaiser Jr, Daniel I. Block, Barry G. Webb, and John J. Collins believe that in the context the sacrificial view of a human offering is evident, especially with regard to the initial vow.
+However, there is an opposing opinion that Jephthah's daughter was "offered to the " in the same way Samuel was offered after birth, and spent the rest of her life in seclusion.
 This is based on considerations arising from the narrative, such as that weeping for her virginity would make no sense if she were about to die.
-Commentators holding this view include David Kimhi, Keil and Delitzsch, James B. Jordan, and the Jehovah's Witnesses.
+Scholars who support this interpretation include Adam Clarke, E. W. Bullinger, Carl Friedrich Keil and Franz Delitzsch, Gleason Archer, David Marcus and James B. Jordan.